 Pruning works when you catch the problem early on.
 But when you leave canker on your tree, it will continue to spread from branch to branch and from tree to tree in your community.

 If you let things go too far, and canker is oozing out of the trunk of the tree and off of all of the branches, this tree can be a liability and should be cut down.
 After you cut down the tree, dig out it's root system which may also be infected.

 Bag it up and seal the bags.
 Put the remains in the garbage.
 And start again next year with a new tree and in a new hole since some of the canker may survive in the soil where the diseased tree once was.

 There are times when you can save a tree that has canker in its trunk - that is when it just has a small spot of canker.
 We successfully treated an apricot tree in Ben Nobleman Park Community Orchard by scraping the canker away carefully on the infected spot with a clean boxcutter as our knife.
 Our tree recovered and is thriving today.

 It all goes to show - it's essential to be able to recognize pest and disease problems early on, while your tree is still mostly healthy.
-You can learn how in my Beginner Fruit Tree Care Online Training.
+You can learn how in my Online, Self-Study Certificate in Fruit Tree Care.

 You may also be interested in: